jtotoole/pgh-citybot-slack/README.md

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
     hubot>

+## Configuration

+This adapter uses the following environment variables:

+ - `HUBOT_SLACK_TOKEN` - this is the API token for the Slack user under which you'd like to run jargonbot.

+To add or remove hubot from specific channels or private groups, you can use the /kick and /invite slash commands that are built into Slack.

 ## Deployment

 This is a modified set of instructions based on the [instructions on the Hubot wiki](https://github.com/github/hubot/blob/master/docs/deploying/heroku.md).